tmobile/magentaA11y/_checklist-native/button.md

   - `Modifier.focusOrder()` needs to be used in combination with FocusRequesters to define focus order
   - `Modifier.onFocusEvent()`, `Modifier.onFocusChanged()` can be used to observe the changes to focus state
   - `FocusRequester` allows to request focus to individual elements with in a group of merged descendant views
-  - Example: To customize the focus events behaviour
+  - Example: To customize the focus events
     - step 1: define the focus requester prior. `val (first, second) = FocusRequester.createRefs()`
     - step 2: update the modifier to set the order. `modifier = Modifier.focusOrder(first) { this.down = second }`
     - focus order accepts following values: up, down, left, right, previous, next, start, end